vivaankhowal/The-VectorWheel/README.md

-# VectorWheel-A-custom-OneWheel-DIY-Build
-A fully DIY OneWheel style electric vehicle
+# The VectorWheel: A fully custom DIY OneWheel